This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Egg Slut is a chef driven, gourmet food concept founded in 2011.
 It's inspired by a true love for eggs.

-The KPH* (on Ladbroke Grove) is a local landmark as well as being one of London's oldest live music venues.
+The Knight of Notting Hill* (aka The KPH) on Ladbroke Grove is a local landmark as well as being one of

 For quick sandwiches and such there's also good old Pret a Manger* (or Pret for short).